cyrilletuzi/vscode-angular-schematics/README.md

 ## Requirements

+The extension:
-The extension is tested with the last 2 versions of Visual Studio Code.
+- is tested with the last 2 versions of Visual Studio Code
+- should work in the same versions of editors based on VS Code like VSCodium
+- should work in the last version of Cursor

 It may work with previous versions but it is not guaranteed.

+Note that alternative editors may not support all the features of VS Code (for example, Cursor does not support walkthroughs, which serve as documentation in this extension).

 ### 💎 Pro edition